RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

-RJ Barrett and the rest of the New York Knicks take the court versus the Miami Heat in the NBA Playoffs on Saturday, at 3:30 PM ET.
+The New York Knicks, RJ Barrett included, will be in action at 7:30 PM on Monday against the Miami Heat in the 2023 NBA Playoffs.

-Below, we break down Barrett's stats and trends to help you find the best prop bets.
+We're going to break down Barrett's prop bets, using stats and trends to help you make good selections.

 RJ Barrett Prop Bets vs. the Heat